Exactech Recall Lawsuit

 What Does the Exactech Recall Mean for Me?

-You can use the search tool on Exactech’s website to find out if your device is part of the recall.
+You can use the search tool on Exactech’s website to determine if your medical device is part of the recall.
 You can also contact your doctor to get additional information about your implant, such as the serial number.

 Currently, Exactech is advising doctors against prematurely removing the device from their patients if the patient is not experiencing symptoms.
 That said, you should note any symptoms that you are experiencing and stay in contact with your doctor.

-If you start or continue experiencing swelling, pain, clicking, or grinding in your knee, ankle, or hip replacement, contact your doctor right away.
+Contact your doctor right away if you start or continue experiencing swelling, pain, clicking, or grinding in your knee, ankle, or hip replacement.

 Exactech provides a helpline on its website to help patients find out if they qualify for reimbursement for their out-of-pocket expenses; however, you may be eligible to receive more.

-If you received the recalled Exactech medical devices, you can also contact an attorney to determine if you have a personal injury claim against Exactech for your condition.
+If you received one of the recalled medical devices, you can also contact an Exactech attorney to determine if you have a personal injury claim against Exactech for your condition.

-If you are uncertain if you qualify, you still benefit from contacting a personal injury attorney.
+If you are uncertain if you qualify, you still benefit from contacting a medical device injury attorney.

-The attorney can help you find out if you can recover damages from Exactech in or outside the courtroom.
-Additionally, you may have to file a claim before a certain amount of time, so contacting an attorney as soon as possible is important.
+The lawyer can help you find out if you can recover damages from Exactech in or outside the courtroom.
+Additionally, you may have to file an Exactech claim before a certain amount of time, so contacting an attorney as soon as possible is important.

-Call the Defective Medical Device Attorneys at Boucher LLP
+Call the Exactech Recall Attorneys at Boucher LLP

 Boucher LLP has been helping patients like you receive compensation for over 30 years.
 Our defective medical device attorneys provide compassionate, zealous advocacy for our clients on their journey to justice.